The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Comparison with Hydrodynamic Simulations

 \section{Comparison with Hydrodynamic Simulations}

 Here we discuss the implication of our results to galaxy formation scenarios.
-There are two key results of this work.
-First, the fraction of clumpy galaxies, \fclumpy, increases with decreasing redshift over $2<z<12$.
-For galaxies with stellar mass $M{\star} \geq 10^9 M_{\odot}$, \fclumpy~is $\sim20\%$ at $z>6.5$ and $\sim80\%$ at $z\sim2.75$. \fclumpy~is found to be higher, at fixed redshift, and increase more rapidly with decreasing redshift than what was found in many previous studies (Section \ref{sec:clumpy_fraction} and Figure \ref{fig:clumpy_fraction}).
-We interpret this as a consequence of the higher sensitivity of the JWST compared to the HST, which nearly all earlier studies relied on (Section \ref{sec:hst_jwst_comparison}).
-Second, at a fixed redshift, as stellar mass increases, the fraction of clumpy galaxies increases (Section \ref{sec:clumpy_fraction_mass} and Figure \ref{fig:clumpy_fraction_mass}).
+There are two key results.
+First, the fraction of clumpy galaxies, \fclumpy, increases with decreasing redshift over ${2<z<9}$.
+For galaxies with stellar mass $M{\star} \geq 10^9 M_{\odot}$, \fclumpy~is ${\sim10\%}$ at ${z\sim7.75}$ and ${\sim70\%}$ at $z\sim2.75$. {We find relatively higher \fclumpy~in JWST-selected samples compared to those selected by HST.
+This is due to the higher sensitivity of the JWST observations (section \ref{sec:clumpy_fraction} and Figure \ref{fig:clumpy_fraction}).} Second, at a fixed redshift, as stellar mass increases, the fraction of clumpy galaxies increases {too} (section \ref{sec:clumpy_fraction_mass} and Figure \ref{fig:clumpy_fraction_mass}).

-In this Section, we interpret our observations within the context of clump formation over $2<z<12$.
-Our results are compared with those from simulations of clumpy galaxies.
-In doing so, we identify what might be the dominant processes for clumpy galaxy formation as a function of mass and redshift.
-In Section \ref{sec:discuss_obs}, our results are studied in the context of other observations.

-The \fclumpy~measurements are compared with those from zoom-in hydrodynamic cosmological simulations of clumpy galaxies examined by \citet{Mandelker17} and \citet{Nakazato24} in Figure \ref{fig:clumpy_fraction_vdi_mergers}.
-The former studied 34 galaxies over $1 \lesssim z \lesssim 6$ from the VELA simulations \citep{Ceverino14, Zolotov15}, which had stellar masses of $\log\left(M_{\star}/M_{\odot}\right) \gtrsim 9$ at $z=2$.
-In that work, clumps formed largely through VDI.
-The latter analyzed 62 galaxies over $5.5<z<9.5$ from the FirstLight simulations \citep{Ceverino17}, which had stellar masses in the range of $(0.5-6)\times10^{10}M_{\odot}$ at $z=5$.
+In this section, {we compare our results with simulations of clumpy galaxies.
+This is done to identify potential physical mechanisms for their formation.
+We compare with} zoom-in hydrodynamic cosmological simulations {from} \citet{Mandelker17} and \citet{Nakazato24}.
+The former studied 34 galaxies over $1 \lesssim z \lesssim 6$ from the VELA simulations \citep{Ceverino14, Zolotov15}, which had stellar masses of $\log\left(M_{\star}/M_{\odot}\right) \gtrsim 9$ at $z=2${, with clumps largely forming} through VDI.
+The latter analyzed 62 galaxies over $5.5<z<9.5$ from the FirstLight simulations \citep{Ceverino17}, which had stellar masses in the range $(0.5-6)\times10^{10}M_{\odot}$ at $z=5$.
 Most clumps in these simulations formed from major mergers.
-The \fclumpy~measurements from the present work are plotted as thick black lines in Figure \ref{fig:clumpy_fraction_vdi_mergers}.
-Predictions from simulations are shown as lines with shaded regions. \fclumpy~is shown for various mass ranges, where applicable, and indicated with various line styles.
+The \fclumpy~{estimates and predictions are compared in Figure \ref{fig:clumpy_fraction_vdi_mergers}.}